-The requirement to adopt and implement RACT for the 2015 ozone NAAQS is Federally mandated.
-Section 110 of the CAA (42 U.S.C.A. § 7410) gives states the primary responsibility for achieving the NAAQS.
+This final-form rulemaking is needed to satisfy the Federally mandated requirement to adopt and implement RACT for the 2015 8-hour ozone NAAQS.
+Section 110 of the CAA gives states the primary responsibility for achieving and maintaining the NAAQS.
 The principal mechanism at the state level for complying with the CAA is the SIP.
-A SIP includes the regulatory programs, actions and commitments a State will carry out to implement its responsibilities under the CAA.
+A SIP includes the regulatory programs, actions and commitments a state will carry out to implement its responsibilities under the CAA.
 Once approved by the EPA, a SIP is legally enforceable under both Federal and state law.

-Section 172(c)(1) of the CAA provides that a SIP for an ozone nonattainment area must include "reasonably available control measures," including RACT requirements, for major sources of NOX and VOC emissions located in the ozone nonattainment area.
+Section 172(c)(1) of the CAA provides that a SIP for an ozone nonattainment area must include "reasonably available control measures," including RACT requirements, for major sources of NO_x and VOC emissions located in the ozone nonattainment area.

-Section 182 of the CAA (42 U.S.C.A. § 7511a) requires that, for areas that exceed the NAAQS for ozone, states shall develop and implement a program that mandates that certain major stationary sources implement RACT.
-RACT is defined as the lowest emissions limitation that a particular source is capable of meeting by the application of control technology that is reasonably available considering technological and economic feasibility.
-See 44 FR 53762 (September 17, 1979).
+Section 182 of the CAA requires that, for areas that exceed the NAAQS for ozone, states shall develop and implement a program that mandates that certain major stationary sources implement RACT.
+RACT is defined as "the lowest emissions limitation that a particular source is capable of meeting by the application of control technology that is reasonably available considering technological and economic feasibility."
+See 44 FR 53761.

-Under sections 182(f)(1) and 184(b)(2) of the CAA, these RACT requirements are applicable to all sources in this Commonwealth that emit or have a potential to emit greater than 100 tons per year (TPY) of NOx.
+Under sections 182(f)(1) and 184(b)(2) of the CAA, these RACT requirements are applicable to all sources in this Commonwealth that emit or have a potential to emit greater than 100 tons per year (TPY) of NO_x.
 Under sections 182(b)(2) and 184(b)(2) of the CAA, these RACT requirements are applicable to all sources in this Commonwealth that emit or have a potential to emit greater than 50 TPY of VOCs.
-NOx and VOC controls are required statewide because of the Commonwealth's inclusion in the OTR.
+NO_x and VOC emission controls are required Statewide because this entire Commonwealth is considered a "moderate" nonattainment area due to its inclusion in the OTR.

-If published in the Pennsylvania Bulletin as a final-form rulemaking, the final-form regulation will be submitted to the EPA as a revision to the SIP.
+If published in the Pennsylvania Bulletin as a final-form rulemaking, the final-form regulation will be submitted to the EPA as a revision to the Commonwealth's SIP.